eniac/Flightplan/Wharf/README.md

 It also sets up the forwarding tables on the different switches by sending the commands in the `cmds` files.

-The data packets (k paramater) and parity packets (h parameter) to determine the operation of FEC can be defined in the `fec_encoder_commands.txt` and `fec_decoder_commands.txt` files for error correction.
+The data packets (K paramater) and parity packets (H parameter) to determine the operation of FEC can be defined in the `fec_encoder_commands.txt` and `fec_decoder_commands.txt` files for error correction.

-In simplest terms, if up to H packets out of a set of H+K packets are dropped, then FEC will be able to recover the data over the faulty links.
+If up to H packets out of a set of H+K packets are dropped,  then FEC will be able to recover the data over the faulty links.
-More information on FEC booster can be found [FEC Booster](https://www.seas.upenn.edu/~nsultana/files/netcompute.pdf).
+More information on the FEC booster can be found [FEC Booster](https://www.seas.upenn.edu/~nsultana/files/netcompute.pdf).

 **NB:** MAC addresses are assigned dynamically to the host nodes if their MAC addresses are not specified in the `<cfg_file>`.

-The MAC address assigned to host nodes may differ from the MAC address specified in the `cfg_file`.
+**NB:** The MAC address assigned to host nodes may differ from the MAC address specified in the `cfg_file`.
-The error message `SIOCSIFHWADDR: Cannot assign requested address`on the mininet CLI indicates the MAC address specifed in the config file is invalid.
-In such a scenario make sure to use a valid 48 bit MAC address which  can be used for the testing on mininet.
+If the error message `SIOCSIFHWADDR: Cannot assign requested address` is produced when Mininet attempts to set the MAC address of a virtual interface then this means that the MAC address specifed in the config file is invalid.

-The command `
+Make sure to use a valid 48 bit MAC address.

-sudo -E python bmv2/start_flightplan_mininet.py --cli` opens the mininet CLI which can be used to confirm the configurations of various nodes in the `cfg_file`.
+The command `sudo -E python bmv2/start_flightplan_mininet.py --cli` opens the Mininet CLI through which you can confirm or tune the configurations of nodes in the `cfg_file`.

 ### End-to-end tests